The Spark Award for Oregon Artists

 Flexible funds

-The Miller Foundation will grant $25,000 to each artist selected.
-Recipients can receive the award in a lump sum shortly after being selected or in multiple payments.
-Awardees will receive a 1099 MISC form.
+The Miller Foundation will grant $25,000 to each selected artist.
+Recipients can receive the award in a single payment shortly after award announcements or in multiple installments.
+Awardees will receive a 1099-MISC form.

 Antonio Molinari on Unsplash